 Some users want to save their emails in mbox format.
 Horcrux does this without further ado.
 The corresponding function can also be found in the "Restore" tab.

 If you want to buy the program, you can find it for just under 15 EUR in Mac App Store.
 A 30-day trial version can be used here on the developer's website load.
 Measured against the functions and the work that can be saved with Horcrux, the little helper is ingenious.
 I didn't hesitate and bought it right away.
 However, it will take a night to secure my 15 GB IMAP account at me.com.
 But since I do a lot of things by email, a backup with easy restoration is important to me - and that's exactly what Horcrux offers.

-Unfortunately, I did not get Horcrux to work with my iCloud account or my .me.com email address.
-The developer soon sent me ten emails and wanted to help me, but apparently nothing can be done in my case.
-But he gave me a hint that might help others: You should set up an app-specific password in the administration of the Apple account for the login and then use this for Horcrux.
-How to set up these app-specific passwords can be found on this Apple help page.
+Unfortunately, I couldn't get Horcrux to work with my iCloud account or with my .me.com email address.
+The developer soon sent me ten emails and wanted to help me, but nothing seems to be done in my case.
+But he gave me a hint that might help others: You should register for the login Whatsapp-Set up a specific password in the administration of the Apple account and then use this for Horcrux.
+You can find out how to set up these app-specific passwords at this Apple help page.
 The developer said it would work for him without any problems.
 Unfortunately not with me ... :-( But maybe you have better luck!

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.